Bernard S. Baker

-Baker was known worldwide as an expert in electrochemical systems.
-He directed research in and development of various electrochemical power generation devices, including different types of fuel cells, batteries and hybrid systems.
+Baker directed research in and development of various electrochemical power generation devices, including different types of fuel cells, batteries and hybrid systems.
 Baker's expertise encompassed fundamental research as well as the technological, engineering, system and marketing aspects of these systems, including "direct fuel cells", which can process hydrocarbon fuels such as natural gas without an external reformer.

 Baker received his bachelor's and master's degrees in chemical engineering from the University of Pennsylvania and was a post-graduate Fulbright fellow at the Laboratory for Electrochemistry of the University of Amsterdam, before earning a doctorate from the Illinois Institute of Technology in 1969.
 His doctoral thesis was also on fuel cell heat transfer and internal reforming.

 Before joining Energy Research Corporation, Baker was director of basic sciences at the Institute of Gas Technology in Chicago, where he directed research in the area of energy conversion and fuel cells.
 Before that, he was senior scientist at Lockheed Aircraft Corporation, Missiles & Space Division, where he was responsible for research on carbonate fuel cell systems and electrochemical kinetic studies.

 Baker is a major contributor to the field of fuel cell research, development and commercialization.
 He was issued 20 U.S. patents relating to fuel cells and other electrochemical systems.
 He authored more than 100 publications, including technical papers, books and symposia proceedings on the subject of fuel cells.